 In order to achieve these objectives, we work closely with a number of key academic and industrial partners while continuing to maintain tight control over our financial resources.

-ReNeuron is incorporated in and operates primarily in the UK.
+ReNeuron is incorporated in the UK with offices in the UK and the US.
 Our shares are traded on the London AIM market under the symbol RENE.L